Joint ventures and business partnerships

 Before starting a joint venture, both businesses need to understand what they each want from the relationship.

 Issues to consider when planning a joint venture

 Normally, you will want to find a partner who is compatible with your business.
 This partner can be:

-- a larger business - who can offer you their resources such as a strong distribution network, specialist employees and finance
+- a larger business - that can offer you their resources such as a strong distribution network, specialist employees and finance

-- a smaller business - who may be more flexible, innovative or simply provide you with access to new products or intellectual property
+- a smaller business - that may be more flexible, innovative or simply provide you with access to new products or intellectual property

 - a supplier - who can offer you their knowledge of new technologies and a better quality of service, in return for a guaranteed volume of sales to you

 As well as your own needs, you should think about what your joint venture partner will be hoping to get from the arrangement.
 You will need to agree on objectives that suit both of you.
 You will need to agree on things like:

 - the structure of your joint venture

 - who will manage the venture and how